-Durham College (DC) and the University of Ontario Institute of Technology (UOIT) announced a $900,000 donation from the Estate of Anne Sabat.
+Durham College (DC) and the Ontario Tech University (Ontario Tech) announced a $900,000 donation from the Estate of Anne Sabat.
 The gift will be shared equally by the two institutions to create scholarships and bursaries for students to pursue post-secondary education.

 Ms. Sabat, who passed away in 2015, was a longtime resident of Oshawa whose family built a successful dry goods and retail business after arriving in Canada in the early 1900s.
 Although Ms. Sabat’s father and mother had little formal education, they strongly believed in its benefits and this commitment was carried on by their children, and in particular Anne, who strongly supported the college and the university.